Trump Backs Venezuelan Opposition Leader As 'Acting President' In Chaotic Aftermath Of Attempted Coup

 El general de división Jesús Alberto M Mendoza se pronuncia de que no podemos ser indiferentes ante la grave situación que vive el país.#VenezuelaGritaLibertad #Venezuela #23ECalleHastaQueSeVaya pic.twitter.com/gXeNaq52ra

 And in an unprecedented move, the Trump administration announced that it would recognize Guaido as the legitimate president of Venezuela, Bloomberg reported.
-Canada joined the US in recognizing Guaido, though Mexico reaffirmed that it recognizes Maduro as the country's legitimate leader.
+Canada joined the US in recognizing Guaido, as did Brazil - though Mexico reaffirmed that it recognizes Maduro as the country's legitimate leader.

 "The people of Venezuela have courageously spoken out against Maduro and his regime and demanded freedom and the rule of law," Trump said in a statement from the White House.

-Note: Update: The list of countries recognizing Guaido as Venezuela's legitimate president has grown to 10.